elegantandrogyne/HeroesTogether/README.md

 ------

 ###Controlling it!
-goprosync uses two lines connected via 1N4148 diodes for separation:
+HeroesTogether uses two lines connected via 1N4148 diodes for separation:
 * 3 - power on/off,
 * 5 - shutter release or movie start-stop.

-Basically, you connect all your goprosync units in parallel, and you connect two switches for shorting these lines to GND.
+Basically, you connect all your HeroesTogether units in parallel, and you connect two switches for shorting these lines to GND.

 Have fun!